s-light/LEDBoard_4x6_p20x5/README.md

 ## Technical Information
 there are groups of 4 LEDs that are controlled by one TLC5971.
 every controller chip has 12 ConstantCurrent outputs. so every LED is controllable individual.

+### mapping
 you need to create a mapping to linearize the order:

 TODO: test & check if this table is correct